alexbielen/chainsmoke/README.md

 swapped_division(2, 4) # 2
 ```

-Let's use swap to use the division function on the same chain of simple arithmetic
+Let's use swap on the division function in the same chain of simple arithmetic functions from before:
-functions:

 ```python
 from functools import partial